Albertzue/learning_notes/aws/SOA/practice01.md

 c
-a b
+b
 d a
+d b
+a
+a
+d c
 b
+b
-b a
+b
+c